-Scientific findings indicate that the increase in greenhouse gases emitted to the atmosphere over the past 250 years have been the major contributor to climate change.
-This has been brought about by the use of fossil fuels, agricultural practices, and changes in land.
-As these emissions have increased, one sees the continued rise of Global mean surface temperatures.
+Scientific findings indicate that the increase in greenhouse gases emitted to the atmosphere over the past 250 years has been the major contributor to climate change.
+This has been brought about by the use of fossil fuels, agricultural practices, and changes in the land.
+As these emissions have increased, one sees the continued rise of global mean surface temperatures.
 Left unabated, climate change will have serious impacts on the environment and on human health, political stability, and food production.

-Individual physiological and social factors associated with aging may be the greatest negative impact to the group as a whole.
-As opposed to just the changes in climate.
-Using public health terminology, physiological and social susceptibility may have a greater impact than the dose.
-Those with a pre-exposure health status that limits mobility and those on medications that increase susceptibility to climate related parameters are thus the most likely to be impacted.
-Accordingly the oldest are the most likely to suffer impacts.
+Individual physiological and social factors associated with aging may render the effects of climate change on older adults more severe as compared to other demographics.
+Those with a pre-exposure health status that limits mobility, and those on medications that increase susceptibility to climate-related parameters are thus the most likely to be impacted.
+Accordingly, the oldest are the most likely to suffer impacts.

-The ability of individuals to avoid the negative impacts of climate change may be limited by socioeconomic disadvantages.
+Socioeconomic disadvantages may limit the ability of individuals to avoid the negative impacts of climate change.

 Selected Examples of How Climate Change May Affect Seniors